rangadi/shaded-protobuf-classes/README.md

 ### How to create shaded Java classes for your Protobufs

   * Clone this repo
-  * Add Protobuf files to `src/main/protobuf` directory.
+  * Add Protobuf files to `src/main/protobuf` directory
   * Run `mvn clean package`
     * Once the above is successful, `target/shaded-protobuf-classes-1.0.jar` contains shaded Java classes.

 ### How to verify proper shading